Justina (empress): Family

 Justina was a daughter of Justus, governor of Picenum under Constantius II.
-According to Socrates of Constantinople: "Justus the father of Justina, who had been governor of Picenum under the reign of Constantius, had a dream in which he seemed to himself to bring forth the imperial purple out of his right side.
+According to Socrates of Constantinople, "Justus the father of Justina, who had been governor of Picenum under the reign of Constantius, had a dream in which he seemed to himself to bring forth the imperial purple out of his right side.
 When this dream had been told to many persons, it at length came to the knowledge of Constantius, who conjecturing it to be a presage that a descendant of Justus would become emperor, caused him to be assassinated."

 Justina had two known brothers, Constantius and Cerealis.
 One of her daughters was named Galla.
-In La Pseudobigamie de Valentinien I (1958), J. Rougé argues all three names were representative of their descent from the Neratius family, an aristocratic family connected to the Constantinian dynasty through marriage.
-According to the Prosopography of the Later Roman Empire the names Justus and Justina may also indicate a relation to the Vettus family.
+In La Pseudobigamie de Valentinien I (1958), J. Rougé argues all three names were representative of their descent from the Neratii, an aristocratic family connected to the Constantinian dynasty through marriage.
+According to the Prosopography of the Later Roman Empire the names Justus and Justina may also indicate a relation to the Vettius family.

 The Prosopography mentions a theory that Justus was a son of Vettius Justus, Consul in 328, and a woman of the Neratius family.
 The latter family produced several relatively notable members in the early 4th century.
 The first was Galla, wife of Julius Constantius and mother of Constantius Gallus.
 Her brothers were Neratius Cerealis, Consul in 358 and Vulcacius Rufinus, Praetorian prefect of Italy from 365 to his death in 368.

-Although Timothy Barnes has theorised that Justina was a granddaughter or great-granddaughter of Crispus through her unnamed mother (Crispus was the only son of Constantine I and Minervina), it seems more probable that she was in fact the granddaughter of Julius Constantius, son of Constantius Chlorus and half-brother of Constantine the Great.
-Justina's mother was probably a daughter of Julius Constantius and his first wife, the aforementioned Galla.
+Timothy Barnes has theorised that Justina was a granddaughter or great-granddaughter of Crispus through her mother, whose name is unknown, another suggestion is that her mother was the daughter of Julius Constantius and his first wife, the aforementioned Galla.
 Hence, this makes Justina at the heart of the family connexions between the Constantinian and the Valentinianic (and later Theodosian) dynasties.

+David Woods points out that Themistius thanked Constantius II for saving the empire from "bastard and spurious successors", which probably meant the future children of Justina and usurper Magnentius.
+Thus, in Woods' opinion, Justina indeed belonged to the Constantinian dynasty, but was of illegitimate descent.
+According to the first version presented by him, Justina was a maternal granddaughter of Crispus, who could be deemed illegitimate by Constantius II.
+Another possibility is that Justina was born out of wedlock to Constans I and Justus's wife, but Justus was forced to recognize her as his daughter.

 Marriage to Magnentius

 Justina was first married to Magnentius, a Roman usurper, from 350 to 353.
-However both Zosimus and the fragmentary chronicle of John of Antioch, a 7th-century monk tentatively identified with John of the Sedre, Syrian Orthodox Patriarch of Antioch from 641 to 648, report that Justina was too young at the time of her first marriage to have children.
+Both Zosimus and the fragmentary chronicle of John of Antioch, a 7th-century monk tentatively identified with John of the Sedre, report that Justina was too young at the time of her first marriage to have children.